|

 DLC = Dilutor Carrier

-IEF = Idiopathic Epilepsy Free (tested and results indicate animal is not a
+IEF = Idiopathic Epilepsy Free

 IEC = Idiopathic Epilepsy Carrier